forthright48/notes/vim.md

 - Prefix `"+` to use clipboard
 - `P` for pasting before cursor and `p` for pasting after

 Install `vim-gnome` so that you can copy to clipboard.

+# Search and Replace

+- Number of times a pattern matched: `:%s/PATTERN//gn` for all matches or `:%s/PATTERN//n` for just number of lines.